 Expanding Charlann’s portfolio, which contains an eclectic mix of street photography, abstract images and montages fuels the never-ending search for unusual, compelling and striking images to satisfy her passion for the art of photography.

-Charlann’s use of photography, not only in its traditional form, but as a tool to create photo-based artwork has increased dramatically in her quest to create and archive new, original and unusual images in her portfolio.
+Charlann’s use of photography, not only in its traditional form but as a tool to create photo-based artwork has increased dramatically in her quest to create an archive new, original and unusual images in her portfolio.

 10th Place - Marti White - "Final del Verano"

 Marti White is a mixed media artist working in Tucson, Arizona.
 She works in both abstract and representational subject matter.
 Marti is mostly self-taught with the help of many artist mentors and workshops.
 She has always been interested in creative outlets, whether in the home or the studio or the classroom.
 Her work is eclectic and covers a broad spectrum of media and subject matter.

 Marti enjoys working without a lot of preplanning, beginning with color and medium and letting her tools take her where they want to go.
 The result is a spontaneous expression of her inner self.
 Marti works in watercolor, acrylic, mixed media, and collage.
 Her work has evolved over the years and she tends to find working abstractly or at least less literally as time goes by.